-A position is available for a Research Technician Associate in the Department of Pharmacology.
-The successful candidate will be expected to work under the supervision of the laboratory P.I. and laboratory manager and in conjunction with other lab personnel (graduate students/postdoctoral fellow).
+A Research Laboratory Technician Associate position is available in the Department of Pharmacology.
+As the selected caniddate, you will be expected to work under the guidance of the laboratory PI and laboratory manager and together with other lab personnel (graduate students/postdoctoral fellow).
 The primary responsibilities will be to prepare laboratory reagents and solutions, wash laboratory glassware, perform sterilizations, maintain laboratory supplies/stocks and conduct some ordering.
 The position will grow to include some supervised molecular biology, cell biology and biochemical work with DNA, proteins, and cultured cells.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

 Michigan Medicine is one of the largest health care complexes in the world and has been the site of many groundbreaking medical and technological advancements since the opening of the U-M Medical School in 1850.
 Michigan Medicine is comprised of over 30,000 employees and our vision is to attract, inspire, and develop outstanding people in medicine, sciences, and healthcare to become one of the world’s most distinguished academic health systems.
 In some way, great or small, every person here helps to advance this world-class institution.
 Work at Michigan Medicine and become a victor for the greater good.